eschnett/asdf-cxx/README.rst

 ------------------

-Building this library and its tools requires a C++17-capable C++ compiler, the yaml-cpp library, and cmake.
+Building this library and its tools requires a C++17-capable C++ compiler, the yaml-cpp library, pkg-config, and cmake.